| Recruitment Websites - The 'Must Have' Functionality That Many Don't

 website instead of paying your web designer to re-invent

+the wheel.
 Listed below are nine website functions that you should

-consider to maximise investment in your site:
+consider to maximise investment in your site: 1.
+Accurate Job Search Engines.
+Offering user-friendly and accurate job search functionality

 is a crucial aspect of any recruitment website.
 After all,